Dan-Aguirre/multimedia-downloader/README.md

   -o [TYPES:]TEMPLATE    specify output template in yt-dlp format (overrides "-c" and "-p", and does not currently support spaces)
   -u FILE                specify urls file
-  -U FILE                specify file to save urls in after completion (appends)
+  -U FILE                specify file to save urls in after completion (appends) -M [OPTIONS]           specify the sections to be marked using sponsorBlock [intro, outro, selfpromo, preview, filler, interaction, music_offtopic, poi_highlight, all]
+                         separated via "," or excluded via "-" -R [OPTIONS]           specify the sections to be removed using sponsorBlock, overrides mark (-M), and has same options excluding "poi_highlight"
 ```